 These are aspirational chapter headings, but they aren’t strategy.
 They don’t really say how you intend to pursue those aspirations or clear the biggest obstacles.
 This is where micro-battles come in.
 They develop the skills you need to move from chapter headings to the actual novel.

 His point was that large incumbents typically lay out big strategy initiatives (chapter headings) and begin work on all the easy things first.
 Phase One of the strategy takes a good 12 months tackling the easy things.
-Then half way through Phase Two, the leadership team turns to the hard things―and begins to fail spectacularly.
+Then half way through Phase Two, the executive committee turns to the hard things―and begins to fail spectacularly.
 The cost of failure is high because the company has spent more than a year and lots of money on easy things and is now losing confidence and ultimately eating those big sunken costs.

 The CEO went on to say, “One of the most important requirements of a leader is to translate a strategic initiative into the most important failure point and to focus the organization on that big problem early.
 It will demand lots of testing and lots of low-cost failure from the outset.”